Skip to main content

 The scope is wider.
 You're not auditing a server rack.
 You're analyzing every operational workflow for AI applicability, evaluating data quality, modeling ROI for multiple scenarios, and building an implementation roadmap.
 My audits typically touch 4-6 departments.

 There's no universal standard.
 IT audits have COBIT, ISO 27001, SOC 2.
-AI transformation audits are still emerging.
+AI readiness assessments are still emerging.
 NIST's AI Risk Management Framework and the EU AI Act are shaping things, but there's no single checklist a consultant can follow.
 You're building the methodology yourself, which commands a premium.

 The deliverables are heavier.
 You're delivering ROI projections with real numbers, an implementation roadmap with phased recommendations, a quick-win matrix, and an executive presentation.
 More tailored analysis, higher price.